In this dramatic monologue, Cordelia lets out some of her frustration here in this monologue towards her best friend Sophia.

 You think you have problems?
 Your problems compared to mine are nowhere near what I go through daily.
 You try to be me for one day and I bet your head would spin right off your shoulders.

 My family doesn’t even know I like girls.
 You think it’s easy to carry around this secret for the last God knows how long?
-Not knowing if your insane or what!
+Not knowing if you’re insane or what!

 You’re the only person that knows the truth and I want to tell my family and my other friends but I just don’t know how.
 I know they won’t except me the way you have and I don’t want to hurt them, Sophia.
 I don’t want to break their hearts.

-So please, stop complaining about meeting assholes because I rather be in your shoes if I could be.
+So please, stop complaining about meeting losers because I rather be in your shoes if I could be.